Academic Catalog

 EDUC 60500 Foundations of Language, Literacy, and Culture

 Study of research and theory related to literacy development, early childhood through adolescence.
 Includes attention to language and literacy in inquiry, literacy in diverse families and communities, literate practices inside and outside of classrooms, biliteracy and literacy across cultures, psycholinguistic theories of reading, reader response, and the research on literacy methods, curricula, and texts commonly used in classrooms.
+3 credits.
 (Y, Summer)

 3 Credits